 Safety is Amtrak’s top priority.
 Amtrak is a leader in the installation of Positive Train Control (PTC), a safety technology designed to match train speed to track conditions for improved safety.
 Positive Train Control provides an added layer of safety.

-- All Amtrak-owned or controlled track had Positive Train Control (PTC) in operation Jan.
-1, 2019, except approximately 4 miles of slow-speed track in the complex Chicago and Philadelphia terminal areas.
-We expect to have the Philadelphia area complete this winter, and Chicago in early spring.
-Also, the 135-mile segment of track from Dearborn to Kalamazoo, Michigan, has PTC installed and in the testing phase, however, final vendor and regulatory approvals will occur in March.
+- All Amtrak-owned or controlled track had Positive Train Control (PTC) in operation, except approximately one mile of slow-speed track in the complex Chicago terminal area.
+We expect to have this area complete by the end of this year.

 - As of July 2019, more than 16,000 miles of host railroad-controlled track is operating with PTC.
 These are the tracks owned by others that Amtrak uses for most of its route network.

 - We have implemented operational risk mitigations across the remaining approximately 5,000 host railroad track miles that will not have PTC operating.
 These sections of track have been granted by the FRA a PTC exemption (MTEAs) or alternative schedule for PTC implementation.
 Approximately 1,500 of the 5,000 miles qualify for MTEAs.

 - Mitigation examples include: Posting of signage to remind the locomotive engineer on approach to a critical speed restriction, the locomotive engineer required to communicate signals observed to the conductor, speed restrictions at areas known to be at risk of track obstructions, targets indicating switch position, existing wayside signal system, cab signal system with Automatic Train Control, Automatic Train Stop